ibm-cloud-docs/netezza/start/logging_in.md

 ## Connecting to {{site.data.keyword.netezza_short}} by using public endpoints
 {: #public_endpoints}

 A public endpoint can be accessed over the public network or internet.
-You can connect to your application by using your public hostname details.
+To connect to your application by using your public hostname details if you are on Azure or AWS, follow the steps.

 1. Retrieve hostname details that are assigned to your instance: